falenn/k8sPlayground/ansible/README.md

 # check the sha
 diff helm-sha256 helm-v3.0.2-linux-amd64.tar.gz.sha256
 # unpack
+mkdir helm
-tar -xvf -zxvf helm-v3.0.0-linux-amd64.tar.gz
+tar -xvf -C helm helm-v3.0.0-linux-amd64.tar.gz

-Remember, when running helm init, it uses kubectl.
-Kubectl must work from the location that you are installing helm from AND you must have cluster admin rights.
+#Remember, when running helm init, it uses kubectl.
+Kubectl must work from the location that you are installing helm from AND you must #have cluster admin rights.

 mkidr ~/bin